swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 I'm going to pick on Docker image versioning and the `latest` tag here, but this issue also applies to systems such as `pip` that allow the user to omit explicit versions.
-The Docker tag named `latest` is a reference that points to particular Docker image. _Typically_ this will be the newest version of the image [but that is not enforced, it's convention](https://vsupalov.com/docker-latest-tag).
+The Docker tag named `latest` is a reference that points to a particular Docker image. _Typically_ this will be the newest version of the image [but that is not enforced, it's convention](https://vsupalov.com/docker-latest-tag).